 D.A.
 Navoti (he/him/his) created Wellness-ish-ness, a blog for creative hot messes because he's a hell of a hot mess.
 Navoti also writes creative nonfiction and poetic prose.
 His work has appeared in Homology Lit, Spartan, Indian Country Today, Cloudthroat, and elsewhere.

 He's a CityArtist 2020 recipient from the City of Seattle Office of Arts & Culture, and a former fellow at Hugo House & Jack Straw Cultural Center.
-He's received residencies from The Seventh Wave & Gullkistan: Center for Creativity, and holds an M.A. in English from Northern Arizona University and a Master of Liberal Studies degree from Arizona State.
+He received residencies from The Seventh Wave and Gullkistan: Center for Creativity, and holds an M.A. in English from Northern Arizona University and a Master of Liberal Studies degree from Arizona State.
 He's also co-founder of Fight For Our Lives, a performance series advocating for communities targeted by divisive politics.

 He grew up in Phoenix, AZ, and is a member of the Gila River Indian Community, a descendant of O'otham (Salt & Gila Rivers), Hopi, Zuni, and Yavapai-Apache tribes.
 Born Daniel Napelee Jr., D.A. are initials to honor his late father, and 'Navoti' honors his Hopi mother.
 D.A. lives, writes, and teaches in Seattle, WA.